martinbudden/BabyCube/README.md

     * Clean wiring.
 Include the wiring in the design, rather than add it as an afterthought.
 3. **Require minimal tools for assembly**
     * Assembly can essentially be completed using just hex keys.
+    * Use self tapping holes rather than threaded inserts, they are just as strong - see [CNC Kitchen's video](https://www.youtube.com/watch?v=iR6OBlSzp7I)
     * Some small files are useful cleaning up printed parts, and optionally an M3 tap (and tap wrench) can be used to start self-tapping holes.
     * A drill with 2mm and 3mm bits is required to drill the holes in the aluminium base, but a 3D printed base can be used instead.
 4. **Require minimal rework of printed parts**